teusH/MySense/statistics/README.md

 ## STATE
 operational: 11-04-2017
 ## DESCRIPTION
-Calculates the best fit polynomial for two timed rows of values.
-The (time,value) tuples are taken from a database MySQL table (default) or xlsx spreadsheet.
+Calculates the best fit polynomial for at least two timed rows of values.
+The (time,value) tuples are taken from a database MySQL table (default), xlsx spreadsheet or CSV file.
+There is support for multi linear regression calculation (--multi modus).

 Database credentials can be defined as environment variables.
-For linear regession give statistical summary (e.g. R-squared and others).
+For linear regression give statistical summary (e.g. R-squared and others).

 For spreadsheet input you need to have Python pandas (`apt-get install python-pandas`) installed.